How can we help?

 FAQs related to Thyroid Profile Free (FT3, FT4 & TSH)

-Several additional tests can be performed along with the Thyroid Profile Free (FT3, FT4 & TSH).
-These tests include a thyroid antibodies test that helps to diagnose autoimmune thyroid disease and distinguish it from other conditions of the thyroid such as Graves' disease or Hashimoto's thyroiditis, calcitonin test that analyzes C-cell hyperplasia, and medullary thyroid cancer, thyroglobulin test that primarily monitors the treatment and recurrence of thyroid cancer, and thyroxine-binding globulin (TBG) test that evaluates the patients with abnormal levels of T3 and T4.
-A Thyroid Profile Free (FT3, FT4 & TSH) package requires a blood sample for testing.
-A well-trained phlebotomist (a professional who draws blood) cleans the skin with an antiseptic alcohol cotton swab or wipe before drawing blood from a vein with a needle.
-The blood sample is then safely preserved and delivered to the laboratory for processing.
+Several additional tests can be performed along with a TFT-Free test.
+These tests include a thyroid antibodies test that helps to diagnose autoimmune thyroid disease and distinguish it from other conditions of the thyroid such as Graves’ disease or Hashimoto's thyroiditis, calcitonin test that diagnoses C-cell hyperplasia and medullary thyroid cancer, thyroglobulin test that primarily monitors the treatment and recurrence of thyroid cancer, and thyroxine-binding globulin (TBG) test that evaluates the patients with abnormal levels of T3 and T4.

 Thyroid Profile Free (FT3, FT4 & TSH) test price for other cities